inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 - The structure of the neural network can be fine-tuned to the problem
 - Use one network for all modulations, or several smaller networks for each modulation

+This showcases demonstrated a 802.11 neural network error model, but this method can create neural network error models for any wireless technology which has symbol-level simulation.